Chairperson: David Baker, Ph.D.

 Early Admission to Physician Assistant Studies

 Partnering with the Department of Physician Assistant Studies at Marquette University, the Biomedical Sciences department provides a 3+2 early admission opportunity to the Physician Assistant (PA) Studies program.
 Students who complete the first three years of the pre-physician assistant curriculum are eligible to apply to the Marquette University Physician Assistant Studies program as early as the summer after their sophomore year.
 Admitted students complete their undergraduate degree in Biomedical Sciences within the first year of the PA program.
 A Master of Physician Assistant Studies degree is awarded upon graduation from the PA program.
-Students who do not enter the PA program their Senior year continue within the Biomedical Sciences major.
-The department has course outlines for those who enter the PA program following their Senior year and for those who complete the standard bachelor’s degree.
+Students who do not enter the PA program their senior year continue within the Biomedical Sciences major.
+The department has course outlines for those who enter the PA program following their senior year and for those who complete the standard bachelor’s degree.
 Students work with their advisers to identify the most appropriate program.

 Pre-Dental Scholars